Duggie Brown

 Duggie Brown (born Barry Douglas Dudley; 7 August 1940 – 16 August 2022) was an English comedian and actor.
 He was the younger brother of actress and singer Lynne Perrie.

+Career

-Stage work
+Stage

-During the early 1960s, Brown was a guitarist/vocalist in a four-piece group called the "Kool Katz."
+During the early 1960s, Brown was a guitarist/vocalist in a four-piece group called the Kool Katz.

 Brown was a cabaret artist who also appeared on Granada Television's popular series The Comedians.

 In 2012, The Comedians celebrated forty years with the release of a DVD, The Original Comedians LIVE – 40th Anniversary Show, recorded live during a summer gig in 2011 held at the Blackpool Grand theatre.
 The DVD featured new performances from Brown, along with Stan Boardman, Roy Walker and Mick Miller.

 Brown performed his comedy on various other entertainment shows, including The Good Old Days, where he made appearances between 1971 and 1980.

 Brown acted on stage in several productions.
 In 1999, he played "The Fool" in Shakespeare's King Lear for the Northern Broadsides Theatre Company nationwide tour.
 In 2013, he took the role of Mr. Boo in Little Voice.